-The sale of the product within six months from acquisition is taxable with the tax base being the capital gain less related costs at the progressive tax rates between 12 and 32 %.
-Capital gains may be set off against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).
-Sales of the product, which are taking place at least six months after the acquisition, are not taxable.
+Sales of the product within six months from the acquisition is taxable; the tax base in this case is the capital gain less related costs at a flat tax rate of 15 %.
+Capital gains may be offset against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).
+Sales of the product which take place at least six months after the acquisition are not taxable 2.

-The redemption by settlement in kind is not taxable.
-The redemption by cash settlement is taxable with the redemption proceeds at the progressive tax rates between 12 and 32 %; acquisition costs or other related costs are not deductible.
-Alternatively, the investor may opt to include these proceeds into a separate tax base at a flat rate of 15 %.
+Redemption by settlement in kind is not taxable.
+Redemption by cash settlement is taxable; the redemption proceeds at a flat tax rate of $15 \%^1$ .
+Acquisition costs or other related costs are not deductible.

-The subsequent sale of the in kind redemption is not taxable if taking place at least six months after the acquisition.
-A sale within six months is taxable with the tax base being the capital gain less related costs at the progressive tax rates between 12 and 32 %.
-Capital gains may be set off against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).
+The subsequent sale of the in kind redemption is not taxable if it takes place at least six months after the acquisition.
+A sale within six months is taxable; the tax base is the capital gain less related costs at a flat tax rate of 15 %.
+Capital gains may be offset against losses from the sale of other financial instruments (the overall loss utilization rules/restrictions apply).